NateShoffner/lanco-discord-bot/README.md

 ⚙️ Cog Development
 -------------------

+All features are implemented as cogs in the [cogs](app/cogs) directory.

 To create a new cog, create a new folder in the [cogs](app/cogs) directory with the name of your cog and an entrypoint script within it with the same name as the folder.